coveo/source.coveo.com/_posts/2019-01-22-popular-results-when-no-results.md

 ## Conclusion

-It is very easy to act when there are no results.
-Thanks to the flexibility of the Coveo JavaScript Search Framework and its event model.
+It is very easy to act when there are no results thanks to the flexibility of the Coveo JavaScript Search Framework and its event model.
 The key is the `querySuccess` event where the number of returned results can be evaluated.